Young Soul Rebels

-Young Soul Rebels is a 1991 British coming-of-age thriller written by Derek Saldaan McClintock, Isaac Julien and Paul Hallam, and directed by Julien as his second narrative feature film.
-The film examines the interaction between youth cultural movements during the late 1970s in the UK — namely skinheads, punks, and soulboys — along with the social, political, and cultural tensions between them.
+Young Soul Rebels is a 1991 independent coming-of-age thriller film written by Derrick Saldaan McClintock, Isaac Julien and Paul Hallam, and directed by Julien as his narrative feature film debut.
+An international co-production of the United Kingdom, France, Germany and Spain, the film examines the interaction between youth cultural movements during the late 1970s in the UK — namely skinheads, punks, and soulboys — along with the social, political, and cultural tensions between them.

 The film was released in the United Kingdom on 9 August 1991, followed by a North American release on 6 December 1991.
 The film was the feature film acting debut of Sophie Okonedo and Eamonn Walker.

 Plot

 The film revolves around various plots.
 The central story-line is about a murder investigation involving one of the central characters Chris (Valentine Nonyela) and his relationship with his girlfriend Tracy (Sophie Okonedo).

 The second narrative involves the relationship between a gay punk Billibud (Jason Durr) and a soulboy Caz (Mo Sesay) and the racism and homophobia they face in both West Indian and white British communities.
 The film is a love story that can be seen as an allegory for racial and class solidarity, as their love transcends class and race barriers.

 Set in London in June 1977, the plot takes place against the background of the Queen's Silver Jubilee.
 The film begins as buddy movie between two friends, Chris and Caz, who run a pirate radio station from a tower block in Dalston, East London.
 The film starts with the murder of their friend TJ while cruising for sex in the local park at night.
 While Caz is distraught by the death of his friend, Chris seems focused on balancing a professional career in commercial radio without selling out.
 They both want to promote soul music while the prevailing popular music is punk.

 The murder and the different paths they diverge on causes tension between buddies Chris and Caz.
 Chris discovers that he has a tape recording of the murder but fails to hand it in as evidence.
 He is then pulled in by the police as a suspect because he was in possession of TJ's cassette radio.
 He tries to call Caz but Caz is busy with his new boyfriend, Billibud, who is a punk that espouses the views of the Socialist Workers Party while wearing (admittedly stolen) Vivienne Westwood designer T-shirts.
 The character Billiibud gets his name from the fictional character "Billy Budd" from Herman Melville's novel "Billy Budd, Sailor".
 In this novel Billy Budd is described as "renowned for his good looks and gentle, innocent ways".
 Similarly, in the film Billibud is known for being good looking.
 However, in Melville's novel the character is also known for being on the less intelligent and gullible side, as seen for his "inability to perceive ill will in other people" and has an "unpredictable tendency to stutter".
 In comparison, in the film Billibud is also portrayed as somewhat dimwitted.